Home

 Baseball Spikes Add Speed For Base Runners And Fear For Defenders

-Track shoes also are also referred to as "spikes" and golf shoes have spikes but football shoes have "cleats."
+Track shoesworn by the fleet foted boys and men of track and field events are also referred to as "spikes" and golf shoes have spikes but football shoes have "cleats."
 Boys growing up playing both football and baseball have used the terms both "spikes" and "cleats" in reference to either of the foot gear they used.

-A players most common keepsake item, of his baseball playing days baseball uniforms, aside from his cap is his baseball spikes.
+A baseball players most prized baseball-souvenir and common keepsake, of his baseballfarming days baseball uniform items, aside from his cap and glove is his baseball spikes.
 To learn more about baseball uniforms go to our Baseball Uniforms page.

 The most common reference however, which separates and distinguishes baseball shoes as being spikes and football playing shoes as cleats.

-It just so happens ball players made this distinction and it stuck.
+It just so happens ball players have made this distinction and it stuck like so many things in sports it just gets started and then that is it.

-Modern design and construction of baseball playing shoes are now more commonly a one piece molded rubber or other synthetic material.
+Modern design and construction of baseball playing shoes are now more commonly a one piece molded rubber or other synthetic material which provides blinding speed traction.

-The early day baseball shoe was two separate triangular metal plates attached,one to the heel and one to the front or ball part of the shoe.
+The early day baseball shoes had two separate triangular metal plates attached, one to the heel and one to the toe or front ball part of the shoe.
 This triangled metal plate had three metal cleats or spikes (each spike/cleat was about 1/2 or 5/8 inches in width and length).

 During the course of playing many games these spikes would wear and become flat or dull.
 Players wanted as much digging or bite into the ground as possible to improve their traction and speed.
-One could sharpen these spikes with the use of a file.
+Many players would sharpen these spikes with the use of a bastard file.

 When the "Georgia Peach," Ty Cobb, sharpened his spikes, it appears he intended to leave his calling card of sharp spikes on tattered trouser legs of defending 2nd or 3rd sackers.

-My referring to his unabashed toughness and daring style of play is chronicled in the history of our baseball game.
+My referring to his unabashed toughness and daring style of play attributed to Ty Cobb is chronicled in the history of our baseball game.

 Baseball footwear and shoes made by Rawlings, A.G.Spalding Bros., Worth, Wilson and others with the steel spikes are now giving way to Nike, Reebok and Addidas.

-The shoes or baseball spikes in todays play are molded hard rubber bottomed shoes which previews as a fashion statement.
+The shoes or baseball spikes of todays playing are molded hard rubber bottomed shoes which many teams previews as a fashion statement.

 Baseball spikes, in todays playing of the game, is not considered a part of the macho, tough, fierce, fight-em-hard spread fear like in yester-year.